Markos Kounalakis

-Markos Kounalakis (Μάρκος Κουναλάκης; born December 1, 1956) is an American syndicated journalist and scholar who is the second partner of California as the husband of lieutenant governor Eleni Kounalakis.
+Markos Kounalakis (Μάρκος Κουναλάκης; born December 1, 1956) is an American syndicated journalist and scholar who is the second gentleman of California as the husband of lieutenant governor Eleni Kounalakis.
 (Note: The role of second gentleman was renamed second partner to be gender inclusive.)
 He writes a syndicated weekly foreign affairs column for The Miami Herald and McClatchy-Tribune News and is a frequent foreign affairs analyst for CBS News and CNN International.

-Kounalakis is a visiting fellow at the Hoover Institution and a senior fellow at the Center for Media, Data, and Society at Central European University.
+Kounalakis is a visiting fellow at the Hoover Institution and a senior fellow at the Center for Media, Data, and Society at Central European University in Vienna, Austria.

 Early life and education

 Kounalakis was born on December 1, 1956, in San Francisco to Greek immigrants.
-His mother Vasiliki Rozakis, was born in Chania, Crete, Greece.
+His mother Vasiliki Rozakis, was born in Chania, Crete, the largest Greek island.
 His father, Antonios Markos Kounalakis, was an underground guerrilla fighter against the Nazis on the island of Crete during World War II; he fought with Constantine Mitsotakis, who later became Prime Minister of Greece.
 Antonios and Vasiliki arrived in the United States as beneficiaries of the displaced persons refugee program and sponsored by the World Council of Churches.

 Kounalakis received a public education in the San Francisco Bay Area and earned his bachelor's degree in political science at the University of California, Berkeley in 1978.
 He received his MSc in journalism from Columbia University in 1988.
-Kounalakis earned a PhD in international relations/political science from the Central European University in 2016.
+Kounalakis earned a PhD in international relations/political science from the Central European University in Vienna, Austria, in 2016.

 In 1988-1989, Kounalakis was a Robert Bosch Foundation fellow in Europe, attending the Bundesakademie für öffentliche Verwaltung in Bonn, Germany in 1988 and the École Nationale d'Administration in Paris, France in 1989.
-In 1995-1996, Kounalakis was an International Journalism Graduate Fellow at the University of Southern California and El Colegio de México in Mexico City.
+In 1995-1996, Kounalakis was an International Journalism Graduate Fellow at the University of Southern California and El Colegio de México in the capital Mexico City.
 As an international journalism graduate fellow, he also spent time in Guatemala (1995) and Cuba (1996).
-In the early 1980s, he attended the International Graduate School at Stockholm University, Sweden, where he studied international relations and became a fluent Swedish speaker.
+In the early 1980s, he attended the International Graduate School at Stockholm University, Sweden, where he studied international relations.